Are you looking for information on the variable bush?

 What other common names is this snake known by?

 The variable viper is also more commonly known by other names such as:

 - The leaf viper

 - The Hallowell’s green tree viper

 Where do these snakes live?

-The ecological habitat of the variable bush viper is in west and central Africa.
+The ecological habitat of the variable bush is in west and central Africa.
 The primary habitation of these types of snakes is the rain forest or other similar areas that have very dense vegetation.